Kaiutzi21/Tekken8Movesets/t8_FAHKURMUM/Documentary.md

  	- New cancel: df3+4, 3
   			high kick extension, wallsplats, natural string on hit, -12 on block

-	New Cancel:
-	- df3+4,4
-		High extension, duckable and minus on block, natural string, wallsplats

 ## (d+3),4,3,4
 	- 4,3,4 HOLD (without Garuda)
  		Now guardbreaks at "+13F"